LearnersGuild/learning-os/game/processes/cycle.md

 ## Purpose

 A cycle is the main organizing unit of the game.
+They are used to chunk up work, and provide the core rhythm of the game.

-Cycles are used to chunk up work, and provide the core rhythm of the game.
+**1 Team works on 1 Goal Instance for 1 Cycle.**

-They allow players to ground their statistics in some tangible sense of progress.
+Game moderators may wish to define set cycle durations to create consistency and synchronize team-formation across players, teams and cohorts that belong to a certain chapter.

+Cycles also enable players to ground their statistics in some tangible sense of progress.
 Most stats are measured in terms of metric per cycle.
 Examples of how cycles _could_ be used to show progress:

 - Feedback given, received, integrated per cycle
 - RSGs achieved and failed per cycle